 Collections that have posted sales upwards of 5,000 SOL will be eligible to apply for badging.
 Other collections from a single creator where at least one of their collections exceeds 5,000 SOL trading volume will also be considered for badging.
 We will also continue to revisit this volume threshold over time..

-2/ By applying and providing supporting docs
+2/ By providing supporting docs

 Coverage or multiple mentions in widely recognised and reputable publications